Colorado Genealogical Society

 First Meeting for the new year

 Denver Public Library, Gates Conference Room, 5th Floor

 1:30 - 3:30 pm

-This will be the fourth year for the group but newcomers are welcome to join any session.
+Next year will be the fifth year for the group but newcomers are welcome to join any session.
 We'll start by helping people get over the fear of writing about their lives and the lives of their ancestors and then start work on a personal project.

 Reminders or Special Announcements